charliedavison/babel-plugin-react-attribute-scope/README.md

 Allows for automatic namespacing of props and attribute values to the React component where they are used.

+This is useful for automated testing where you want to ensure your data-hooks, dataIds or whatever convention you are using are unique on an individual page.

 For example in `login-form.jsx`

 `<Button dataHook="button" />` becomes `<Button dataHook="login-form-button" />`